louisulaganathan/MicroService/MicroServiceArchConcepts.md

 -----------------------

   1 An application design.<br/>
-  2 Any application is designed in such a way <br/>
+  2 Any application is designed in such a way.
     1 it will be released once in every few months<br/>
     2 it will have wide range of features & functionalities<br/>
     3 more number of people working on it[50+]<br/>